Vaibhav9526/All-in-one/README.md

-You Can My Website ---> vaibhav-tech.netlify.app
+You Can Visit My Website ---> vaibhav-tech.netlify.app